Five species of grain: Oat matza

-As mentioned above, oats are generally accepted in Ashkenazi Jewish tradition as the one of the five species, but modern research suggests that what has been traditionally translated as "oats" is in fact a wild species of barley or other grains.
+Oats are generally accepted in Ashkenazi Jewish tradition as one of the five species, but modern research suggests that what has been traditionally translated as "oats" is in fact a wild species of barley or other grains.
 This debate is practically significant because of the candidates for the five species, oats are the only one which is gluten-free.
 Although there have been no changes to normative Jewish law to reflect the debate, some rabbis take a stringent view and discourage the use of oat matzo to fulfill the biblical obligation of eating matzo at the Passover Seder.

 Additional species

 According to Rabbi Johanan ben Nuri, rice and millet are also included among the "species of grain", and thus can become chametz and matza and are obligated in challah.
 This opinion was not accepted as halacha.